block-open-source/goose/CONTRIBUTING.md

 Plugins in `goose-plugins` undergo less detailed reviews and are more modular or experimental.
 They can prove their value through usage or iteration over time and may be eventually moved over to Goose.

-To see how to add a toolkit, see the [toolkits documentation][toolkits].
+To see how to add a toolkit, see the [toolkits documentation][adding-toolkit].

 ### Running tests
 ```sh